-The ELMO tool offers a participatory approach to evaluating land management options from farmers’ perspectives.
+ELMO is a participatory tool containing detailed guidelines for conducting surveys among farmers about sustainable land management decision preferences and trade-offs, offering a participatory approach to evaluate land management options from farmers’ perspectives.

 ELMO is not intended to be a stand-alone method.
 Rather, it forms one component of an integrated, interdisciplinary toolbox for collecting information to guide the design of land management interventions.